r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

         register_options(
           [
-            OptString.new('SESSION', [ true, 'The session number to run this module on', 1]) ], self.class)
+            OptBool.new('SESSION', [ true, 'The session number to run this module on', 1]), OptString.new('APPL_PATH', [ true, 'Set absoluct path of malicious PE/Appl to run']) ], self.class)
         end